 Send three copies of the text and all illustrations to Sheila M. Rake, Managing Editor, Allen Press, 810 East 10th Street, Lawrence, KS 66044, and one copy to Chester L. Foy, Editor, Weed Technology, Department of Plant Pathology, Physiology and Weed Science, Virginia Polytechnic Institute and State University, 502 Price Hall, Blacksburg, VA 24061-0331.
 In the accompanying letter to Chester L. Foy, provide (1) the corresponding author's name and telephone number, (2) two stick-on labels showing the name and address of the corresponding author, (3) the category that best characterizes the paper's content: Research, Note, Education (Teaching, Extension), etc., and (4) the names, addresses, telephone numbers, fax numbers, and e-mail addresses of several possible reviewers.

 Authors are asked to pay a portion of publication costs (\$50 per page).
+Authors must send a disk copy with the final manuscript.

 PREPARING THE MANUSCRIPT